Caloundra Hinterland

 Recent residential development output has been above average within Caloundra Hinterland when compared nationally

-Caloundra Hinterland has granted approval for approximately 53 residential properties each year over the past five financial years, totalling 265 homes.
-As of FY-26, 32 approvals have been recorded.
-On average, around 0.8 people per year moved to the area for each dwelling built between FY-21 and FY-25.
-The average construction value of new properties is approximately $570,000, indicating a focus on the premium market segment.
+Caloundra Hinterland granted approval for approximately 53 residential properties each year over the past five financial years, totalling 265 homes.
+In FY-26 so far, 34 approvals have been recorded.
+On average, around 0.8 people moved to the area annually for each dwelling built between FY-21 and FY-25.
+The average construction value of new properties was $570,000, indicating a focus on premium market segment.

 This financial year has seen $8.7 million in commercial approvals.
-Compared to the rest of Queensland, Caloundra Hinterland shows reduced construction activity, with 61.0% fewer approvals per person.
-The area maintains a low density character, with 81.0% detached houses and 19.0% townhouses or apartments.
-There are approximately 142 people per dwelling approval in the location.
+Compared to the rest of Queensland, Caloundra Hinterland shows significantly reduced construction activity, with 61.0% below the regional average per person.
+New building activity comprises 81.0% detached houses and 19.0% townhouses or apartments, maintaining the area's low density character.
+The location has approximately 142 people per dwelling approval.

 Frequently Asked Questions - Development